 How will it work?

-By submitting material, you are agreeing to let the Walking Publics/Walking Arts project post and share your content on our website’s online gallery.
+By submitting material, you are agreeing to let the Walking Publics/Walking Arts project post and share your content on our website.
+We may also use your images in project outputs (e.g. presentations, publications, reports).
 Copyright for all authored work remains with the creator and will be credited wherever it is used.